issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 > **1- Stream the Dataset to Pub/Sub:** We'll send the reviews data to Pub/Sub and configure the subscription's delivery type to "write to BigQuery."
 This setup enables Pub/Sub to stream the data directly into our target BigQuery table, eliminating the need for a traditional ETL pipeline.

-> **2- Perform Real-Time Sentiment Analysis Using Continuous Queries:** We'll leverage Continuous Queries in BigQuery to invoke a remote Vertex AI model through BQML for sentiment analysis on the incoming data.
+> **2- Perform Real-Time Sentiment Analysis using Continuous Queries:** We'll leverage Continuous Queries in BigQuery to invoke a remote Vertex AI model through BQML for sentiment analysis on the incoming data.

 > **3- Provide Actionable Insights in Real Time:** The sentiment analysis results will be written to both a BigQuery table and a separate Pub/Sub topic, allowing real-time consumption by operational applications and empowering end-users to take immediate action.